Making Sport Safe for Child Athletes

 Learn more about our previous campaigns to protect child athletes and hold perpetrators accountable, in sports and countries across the globe.

 SAFE to Talk

 In 2021, World Players Association and The Army of Survivors led a campaign to educate players on their rights and how to speak up safely.
 This video builds on the 2021 CARE Report and the Ready to Respond Guide, which equip player associations to support athletes who want to disclose abuse or harassment.

 In 2021, Human Rights Watch reported a pattern of sexual abuse and harassment on on Mali’s under-18 national women’s basketball team, perpetrated by head coach Amadou Bamba, going as far back as 2016.
-The Sport & Rights Alliance helped and continues to help coordinate an ongoing campaign to demand adequate support and protection for survivors and accountability from FIBA.
+The Sport & Rights Alliance helped and continues to help coordinate an ongoing campaign to demand adequate remedy, support and protection for survivors and accountability from FIBA.

 In May 2020, Human Rights Watch reported on widespread sexual coercion and abuse of young Haitian football players by federation president Yves Jean-Bart.
 We supported a campaign to ask FIFA to suspend Jean-Bart and other officials and conduct a survivor-centred and trauma-informed investigation.
-In November, Jean-Bart received a lifetime ban from FIFA, which was overturned by the Court of Arbitration for Sport in February 2023.
+Jean-Bart received a lifetime ban from FIFA, which was overturned by the Court of Arbitration for Sport in February 2023.
 The Sport & Rights Alliance remains engaged as it waits for word on whether FIFA will appeal.